 - severe itching

-The main form of treatment for irritation is to avoid whatever has caused the irritation.
+The main treatment for irritation is to avoid whatever is causing it.
 Avoiding the irritant and not itching the area allow the skin to heal.
 Sometimes, a person may require medication.

 2. Bacterial vaginosis

-Bacterial vaginosis (BV) is a condition that occurs when there is too much of certain kinds of bacteria in the vagina, affecting the area’s normal balance.
-According to the Centers for Disease Control and Prevention (CDC), BV is the most common vaginal infection in women aged 15 to 44.
+Bacterial vaginosis (BV) is a condition that occurs when there is too much of a certain type of bacteria in the vagina, affecting the normal balance.
+According to the Centers for Disease Control and Prevention (CDC), BV is the most common vaginal infection in women ages

 One symptom of BV is a burning sensation in the vagina, which can also occur when urinating.

 BV does not always cause symptoms.
-When it does, symptoms can also include:
+When it does, symptoms can include:

 - white or gray vaginal discharge

-Having BV can increase a person’s risk of getting sexually transmitted diseases (STDs), so if anyone develops symptoms of BV, they should be checked and treated by a doctor.
+Having BV can increase a person’s risk of contracting a sexually transmitted infection (STI).
+If someone develops symptoms of BV, they should be checked and treated by a doctor.
 Treatment for this condition will often involve a course of antibiotics.

 3. Yeast infection